-Notifies listeners of dynamic changes, such as when items get added and removed or the whole list is refreshed.
+Notifies listeners of dynamic changes, such as when an item is added and removed or the whole list is cleared.

 Assembly: System (in System.dll)